-UPDATE 2-Credit at Itaú could soon be profitable again -CEO
+UPDATE 3-Lending at Itaú seen returning to profitability soon

 Itaú projected combined provisions, loan discounts and impairments between 15.5 billion reais and 18 billion reais ($4.97 billion and $5.8 billion) this year.
 The indicator previously accounted just for provisions.

-Itaú also lowered a target for interest income growth, while keeping goals for fee income, expense growth and loan book expansion unchanged.
+Itaú lowered a target for interest income growth, while maintaining goals for fee income, expense growth and loan book expansion.

 Bracher sees combined provisions ending this year near the highest point of guidance.
 Interest income should stay around the target's mid-and lowest points, he added.
-(Reporting by Guillermo Parra-Bernal; Editing by Frances Kerry, Jonathan Oatis and Bernard Orr)
+(Reporting by Guillermo Parra-Bernal; Editing by Bernard Orr and David Gregorio)